Acutis language manual

 Shadowing bindings

 Bindings are immutable.
 Binding a value to an existing name does not override the original, but shadows it.
-Bindings are also scoped to their blocks.
+Bindings are scoped to their blocks.

 And this template: